 Each one of these stages can cause health problems, which will vary from baby to baby, but get more serious as you get further away from the baby’s due date.

-“The late pre-term babies are short by a month or so, but we still have found problems … transitioning to breathing by themselves … some babies have more spit-up (and) they are at a higher risk of having jaundice,” she explains. “(With) extremely preterm babies, depending on how late they’re born, there is a chance of dying.”
+“The late pre-term babies are short by a month or so, but we still have found problems … transitioning to breathing by themselves.
+Some babies have more spit-up (and) they are at a higher risk of having jaundice,” she explains.
+“Extremely preterm babies, depending on how late they’re born, there is a chance of dying.”

 Extremely pre-term babies could also develop chronic lung disease and other health complications that could last into their teen years.
-They could also have a slower growth rate, hearing or vision problems and cerebral palsy.
+They can have a slower growth rate, hearing or vision problems and cerebral palsy, as well.

-“Some of them may even risk mortality after they leave the NICU,” she adds.
+“Some of them may even risk mortality after they leave the NICU,” Natarajan adds.

 Care after NICU